 The Noodle House

 The Noodle House in Hoi An could be described as the ‘Home of Asian Soul Food’.
 Here is the best possible introduction you could have to Vietnamese noodle dishes in just about every configuration possible.
 Naturally pho and bun dishes are very prominent as are Hoi An’s own cau lau and mi quang.
 And there’s heaps more.
 You can have your noodle dishes the traditional way or go with seafood, duck and other more exotic combinations.
-The vibe is busy and bustling without being uncomfortable.
-Great for families, tour groups or romance with divine small-table riverside seating available outside and large tables inside.
+The vibe is busy and bustling and it’s great for families, tour groups or romance with divine small-table riverside seating, large picnic tables and more.
 Not to be missed!
-See the Noodle House’s fabulous ‘Noodle Directory’ to get your head around all the noodles on offer.
+See the Noodle House’s fabulous ‘Noodle Directory’ to get your head around all the options.

 Eponymously named Streets provides street kids and disadvantaged youth with training in hospitality and English to help them find employment and break the poverty cycle.
 Showcasing its brilliant training regime, politeness, efficiency, knowledge and care towards customers are just some of the wonderful qualities you can expect from this superb Vietnamese restaurant.